 The main square of Krakow is quite simply breathtaking with it’s ornate buildings, cobbles streets and friendly locals.
 If we had more time we would have taken a guided tour of the square and surrounding streets because there’s some serious history in those bricks, but for this visit we simply had to make do with exploring on foot and in awe of the beautiful architecture around us.
 At the time of our visit it was actually Independence Day in Poland so the streets were lined with flags and marches with crowds people singing anthems and bursting with pride for their country – it was wonderful to witness.
 The streets were buzzing with people but we felt completely safe and it was a joy to wander the square and soak up the Polish culture.

-Amber is Poland’s national stone so we visited the indoor market in the main square and Joe bought me this beautiful green amber ring as a memento for our trip.
-I’d love to start collecting rings from our travels and this is a beautiful way to start.
+Amber is Poland’s national stone so we visited the indoor market in the main square and I picked up this beautiful green amber ring as a memento for our trip.
+Such a lovely way to remember amazing places across the world!

 For lunch we stopped at Max 18 in the Main Square for some traditional Polish food.
 We’d booked in for a fusion tasting menu in the evening so this was a great chance to try no frills traditional food from the region and we were really impressed.
 Situated right in the main square with a small area inside and outdoor tables with blankets and heaters Max 18 doesn’t look much but the menu boats great traditional food and we found the service to be extremely friendly.
 Make sure you try dumplings when in Krakow like these filled with meat and onion.
 They’re delicious and a favourite in Poland as was my Chicken Shashlik, not much to look at but great flavour all washed down with a nice cold beer.
 Max 18 isn’t the fanciest restaurant in the square but it’s traditional and like the majority of places we found in Poland, extremely good value with two mains and two large beers coming in at just shy of £15.